chlorophylls/DW-Filter-for-Chrome/README.md

 # Chrome extension for filtering Dreamwidth pages
 - The inverse of a blacklist
 - Filters pages such that the only results that show up are the ones specified in the main list
-- List is saved in storage (local or synced???)
+- List is saved in synced Chrome storage, but that acts as local when the user isn't synced in Chrome anyway.

 ## Features
 -